 Two years ago, I was trying just about everything to make money for my family.

-We even traveled thousands of miles away from Las Vegas to D.C. because I took a job that paid 10% more than what my job in Las Vegas paid me.
-The money wasn't enough to make ends meet.
+We traveled from Las Vegas to D.C. to take a job that paid 10% more than what I made in Las Vegas.
+The money wasn't enough though to make ends meet.

 Now, I make over $20,000/mo and blog less than 5 hours/mo.
 You can see my income reports here.
 I anticipate doubling my blog earning this year.

 We now wake up in the morning and live the best life we've ever dreamed of.
 We no longer worry about money.
-We now have more time with our kids, which is the most important thing for us.
+We now have more time with our kids – the most important thing for us. #nomoremoneyproblems

-Today, I want to show you how you can start your blog and get you on your way to a life you've always wanted.
+Today, I want to show you how you can start your blog and live the life you've always wanted.